0192pm/CodePath-SITE-Application/README.md

 # Pre-work - _Memory Game_

+NOTE: This has been updated.
+Link to updated version with new features: [https://github.com/0192pm/FTL-Application]

 **Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.

 Submitted by: Keisha Maru Benauro